 § Knowledge of and demonstrated interest in government oversight activities.

-§ Relevant professional certifications such as Certified Fraud Examiner, Certified Inspector General Investigator and/or Certified Inspector General Auditor.
+§ Possession of relevant professional certifications such as Certified Fraud Examiner, Certified Inspector General Investigator and/or Certified Inspector General Auditor.

 § Experience working with government agencies and familiarity with governmental operations, policies and procedures, particularly with respect to procurement, contracting, and capital construction.

 § Training and experience in interviewing witnesses and complainants and preparing detailed interview memoranda.

 § Training and experience in the use of a wide variety of investigative techniques.